 Sometimes in our marriage I was angry or hurt, and I told my husband in a very unpleasant manner how I felt.
-I would try to make him feel guilty.
-I gave him books on how to meet your wife’s needs.
-I tried all the things that a human can try, without success.
+For example, I would try to make him feel guilty, or I’d give him books on how to meet your wife’s needs.
+Nothing worked.

 I also learned to pray and trust God with our children.
 My husband loved his children, but he did not make the effort to spend time with them or build a relationship with them.
 Just as he was with me, he was continually negative with them, and rarely had anything positive to say.

 I found myself in the position not only of being the primary parent for my children, but also working with my husband to soften him and help him understand their needs.
 For example, if he was too harsh in disciplining a child, I would talk with him to help him think about whether his “punishment fit the crime.”
 When a child brought home a report card from school, I would encourage him to praise the child rather than just criticize for what he considered a low grade.
 It was a constant process.

 Yet I also realized that sometimes that I needed to depend on God.
 I remember one time in particular when I was upstairs in our home, and I heard my husband criticize our children with excessive harshness.
 It broke my heart.
 On other occasions I might have run down and defended my children or removed them from the room, but in this case I cried out to God.
 I asked God again to give me the strength to deal with my husband and to help my children understand their father.
 I prayed for my husband to cease his words to them at that moment.
 God answered each of those prayers.